 - 1. Axle nut

-- 2. Cotter pin
+- 2. Axle nut cotter pin

 - 3. Chain puller locknut

 - 4. Drive chain slack adjusting nut

 - 5. Alignment marks

 Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
 To prevent this from occurring, keep the drive chain slack within the specified limits.